spatters/spatters.github.io/docs/mma-matmul.md

   asm volatile("cp.async.commit_group;\n" ::);
 }
 ```
 At the start of the main loop there are at most `N_STAGES-1` `cp.async` operations pending, this is an invariant that will be maintained at each loop iteration.
-We initialize shared memory load and store pointers to stages `0` and `N_STAGES-1` respectively.
-We then wait for the first `cp.async` to complete, i.e. until there are at most `N_STAGES-2` `cp.async` operations pending using `cp.async.wait_group`.
-Note that we require a `__syncthreads` after `wait_group` as `wait_group` just synchronizes copy operations within each thread, not across threads.
+We initialize shared memory load and store pointers to stages `0` and `N_STAGES-1` respectively and then wait for the first copy to complete, i.e. until there are at most `N_STAGES-2` cp.async operations pending.
+Note that a `__syncthreads` is required after `wait_group` as `wait_group` just synchronizes copy operations within each thread, not across threads.

-We then load shared memory stage 0 to registers, in this kernel we preload the entire `M/N=64, K=4` tile into registers, requiring 16 registers for `A` and 8 for `B`.
-The extra shared memory required by the `N_STAGES` shared memory buffer is the occupancy bottleneck so using these extra registers makes sense to parallelize the loads as much as possible.
-After the starting the loads to registers, we submit the next `cp.async` instruction, writing to stage N_STAGES-1.
-Finally we perform the `mma` instructions and increment the load and store pointers modulo N_STAGES.

 ```c++
 //  MAIN LOOP OVER K BLOCKS